 Tax considerations should be front-of-mind when you’re paying off your student loan debt.
 Whether you have a standard repayment plan or you’ve signed up for an income-based repayment program, there are certain tax rules that affect student loan borrowers, including some tax breaks that can provide relief come tax-filing season.
-Here’s a rundown of the most important tax rules that every holder of student loan debt should know.
+A financial advisor can help you figure out what to do with your taxes.
+Here’s a rundown of the most important IRS rules that every student loan debt holder should know.

 1. Student Loan Interest Is Tax Deductible

 If paying off your student loans is at the bottom of your priority list, the opportunity to claim the student loan interest deduction might be a good incentive to start making more than the minimum payment.
-For tax year 2019, you can write off up to $2,500 of paid interest.
+For tax year 2020, which you will file by April 15, 2021, you can write off up to $2,500 of paid interest.
 The student loan interest deduction is an above-the-line tax break that you can claim on Form 1040 or Form 1040A regardless of whether you itemize your deductions or take the standard deduction.

 2. Filing Status Determines Who Can Claim the Tax Break